 love what you do

-BAYADA Home Health Care is currently seeking an experienced Physical Therapist, PT, for a per diem opportunity performing home health visits for our visits office.
-This office services adult and geriatric clients on a per visit basis in territories throughout Fredericksburg, VA.
+BAYADA Home Health Care is currently seeking an experienced Physical Therapist (PT) for a FULL TIME OR PART TIME opportunity performing home health visits for our Senior Living visits office!
+This full time position is to service adult and geriatric clients on a per visit basis in territories throughout Olney, Maryland.

 One year prior clinical experience as a licensed Physical Therapist is required.
 As a home care Physical Therapist, you will be an integral member of a multi-disciplinary health care team that provides rehabilitative care and skilled nursing to clients, affording them the opportunity to receive the medical care required to remain at home.

 At BAYADA, we believe our employees are our greatest asset.
 We are committed to investing in people and nurturing their desire to grow.
 Watch this video to learn more about field employee career pathing:

 Responsibilities for a PT - Physical Therapist include:

 Make home visits to clients in designated geographic territories.